Great Famine of Mount Lebanon: Literary references

 On 26 May 1916, Gibran Khalil Gibran wrote a letter to Mary Haskell that reads: "The famine in Mount Lebanon has been planned and instigated by the Turkish government.
 Already 80,000 have succumbed to starvation and thousands are dying every single day.
 The same process happened with the Christian Armenians and applied to the Christians in Mount Lebanon."
 Gibran dedicated a poem named "Dead Are My People" to the fallen of the famine.

 Tawfiq Yusuf 'Awwad's landmark full-length novel Al-Raghif (The loaf) is set in the impoverished mountain village of Saqiyat al-Misk during World War I. In the novel, 'Awwad describes scenes from the great famine.

+Recognition as a genocide

+Despite the Lebanese government, or any other governmental body, not officially recognizing the Great Famine of Mount Lebanon as a genocide, some Maronites have pushed for its recognition as such.
+The president of the Syriac Maronite Union, Dr. Amine Iskandar, has stated that “We must inform the coming generations about the Kafno Genocide on 24 April because whoever fears telling of being famined and killed, will be famined and killed again and again.”

 Memorials

 The first memorial to memorialize the victims of the famine was erected in Beirut in 2018, marking the 100th year since the end of the famine.
 The site is called "The Great Famine Memorial", and is located in front of the Saint-Joseph University It was erected based on initiatives by Lebanese historian Christian Taoutel (curator of the memorial) and Lebanese writer Ramzi Toufic Salame.